kcodeg123/DevBoxPoC/customVMImage/README.md

 # Creating Custom VM Images with Azure VM Image Builder (Portal Integration)

-In this proof of concept (PoC), we will explore the process of creating custom virtual machine (VM) images using Azure VM Image Builder through the Azure Portal.
+In this tutorial, we will explore the process of creating custom virtual machine (VM) images using Azure VM Image Builder through the Azure Portal.
 However, first let's look into some of the core concepts.

 # Core Concepts